 degauss

 Measures your identity exposure in bits, maps the data broker supply chain, and computes the optimal order to remove yourself from the internet.
+The first version just counted accounts.
+Then I read Sweeney's 2000 paper and the count became meaningless.

 From the source